Southern African guidelines on the safe use of pre-exposure prophylaxis in persons at risk of acquiring HIV-1 infection

-These guidelines are an update of the Southern African HIV Clinicians Society’s adult antiretroviral therapy (ART) guidelines, which were published in December 2014.
+These guidelines are an update of the Southern African HIV Clinicians Society’s ART 2014 guidelines.
 The update is to the section of the adult ART guidelines relating to when ART should be initiated.

 UPDATED:Algorithms which assist in managing infants with indeterminate HIV PCR results.